-Most of us fall into motherhood as we fall in love.
+Most of us fall into motherhood as we fall into love.
 We fall and then flounder.
 Whether we were good or bad mothers comes only in hindsight, as does everything else in life, only when we look back and try to find meaning.
 The rest is false starts, small joys, a lot of drudgery, and moments of paradise.
 In the end, like all forms of love, it comes down to looking out, paying attention, and protecting.
-All this as best we can, and being unafraid of showing those we care for that we, too, are fragile, at times lonely, at times troubled, always full of contradictions and doubts about who we are, what our mission in life is.
+All this, as best we can– and being unafraid to show those who matter in our lives that we, too, are fragile, at times lonely, at times troubled, always full of contradictions and doubts about who we are, what our mission in life is.

 How do we honor this wonderful, wild mess of mothers and children?
 And do we need to honor it or simply live it, live with it and through it, and be somehow changed by it, so that our own mothers may not recognize us, may see something utterly new in us when we meet on some wayward shore, far off in some corner of the world–they, who pushed us gently into the perilous world, their hearts full of anxiety and trepidation.